pyranid/pyranid/README.md

 Full documentation is available at [https://www.pyranid.com](https://www.pyranid.com).

 > **Development snapshot:** this branch documents unreleased 4.6.0 behavior.
-Installation examples continue to
+Core installation examples continue
-> use the latest released version, 4.5.0, until 4.6.0 is published.
+> to use the latest released version, 4.5.0, until 4.6.0 is published; companion-module sections may describe
+> their coordinated upcoming releases.

 ### Design Goals